Learn how to make smoked deer ham to use for a holiday ham, soups, or sandwiches with this deer ham recipe.

 - Mix the sugar, salt, and curing salt in the water until it dissolves.
 Submerge the venison roast (ham) in the brine for 4 days in the fridge.

-- Take the ham out of the brine, pat it dry with paper towels, set it on a wire rack on a baking pan, and put it back in the fridge uncobvered overnight to dry.
+- Take the deer ham out of the brine, pat it dry with paper towels, set it on a wire rack with rimmed baking sheet, and put it back in the fridge uncovered overnight to dry.

-- Smoke over your favorite wood chips for 1 hour, getting the smoker's temperature up to 220°F. After the ham has smoked for 1 hour, heat the maple syrup in the microwave and brush the ham with it every hour until the ham reaches an internal temperature of 130 degrees F.
+- Smoke over your favorite wood chips for 1 hour, getting the smoker's temperature up to 220 degrees F. After the deer ham has smoked for 1 hour, heat the maple syrup in the microwave and brush the ham with it every hour until the ham reaches an internal temperature of 130 degrees F.

-- Let the ham cool for at least 20 minutes before slicing on a cutting board.
+- Let the deer ham cool for at least 20 minutes before slicing on a large cutting board.
 Serve warm or cold.

 Wayne Fancher says